 Immutable Data Types

-An immutable object is the object whose state can’t be modified once it’s created.
-Contrary, a mutable object allows changes of its state.
+An immutable object is an object whose state can’t be modified once it’s created.
+Contrary, a mutable object allows changes in its state.

 Immutable objects are generally desirable in functional programming.